postandcourier/infant-mortality/two-main-text.md

 Even with her parents’ support, Ashley feels alone, angry and ignored.

 She welcomes Driggers’ weekly visits.
-“It’s good to hear different voices besides your Mom and Dad.”
+“It’s good to hear different voices besides your mom and dad.”

 She and Driggers giggle like girlfriends sharing secrets.
 They talk about healthy eating, how the baby is growing — “it’s the size of an apple now” — and chat about emotions, friends who don’t come around much anymore and whether her “baby father ... is ready to have a baby by me.”